pirl/pirl-docs/content/masternodes/Pirl Masternode token change how to/_index.en.md

 ---
-title: Retrieve Pirl content Masternode Stake
+title: Pirl Masternode token change how to
 weight: 5
 disableToc: true
 ---